Last updated on November 26th, 2019 at 12:00 am

 Other (list ways that you remember for reasons why you did certain things and accomplished certain goals)

-Just because you may not like how you were once motivated, or think you have eliminated the type of people who imposed awful motivations on you (like shame) doesn’t mean that their influence or the memory of it still isn’t a strong motivational trigger for you.
-The grades are about whether that motivation worked for you, or not–not if you liked it or not.
+Just because you may not like how you were once motivated or think you have eliminated the type of people who imposed awful motivations on you (like shame) doesn’t mean that their influence or the memory of it still isn’t a strong motivational trigger for you.
+The grades are about whether that motivation worked for you or not—not if you liked it or not.

 It’s the perfect way to test if it is still a motivation trigger for you.

 Recently, I started working out again, and I’ve become like a woman obsessed.
-Being that I study dream success on a weekly basis, I had to look at why I waited so many years to go back to working out and what’s causing me to arrange everything to accomplish it.
+Since I study dream success every week, I had to look at why I waited so many years to go back to working out and what was causing me to arrange everything to accomplish it.
+My son, Brian, is now in college.
+Just after he was born, until he entered first grade, I participated in an exercise boot camp (butt-kicking) class every day.
+I worked out just about every day for five years.

 Then I stopped working out did nothing for my body.